 With a torque sensor however as the sensor detects the rider is working harder it will provide more power - thus smoothing out the ride.

-Example of torque sensor
+Photo of crank torque sensor

 The controller is the brains unit of an e-bike or electric scooter.
 Its role is make all the electrical components work together, (battery, motor, sensor, display, cut off brake lever).
 Think of the controller as being similar to your car's ECU (electrical/engine control unit).

 The controller will take signals from the motor, pedal assist sensor and LCD display, and together with feedback from the rider through their pedal action and display settings will provide variable power to the motor.